 Research Plan

 Our main target for this effort is to develop an optimized memory controller design to solve the problem of access efficiency.
-We will achieve this target by breaking down our effort in to six phases.functional and performance memory controller optimizationThese metrics will help structurally define the problem and develop key evaluation parameters.
+We will achieve this target by breaking down our effort in to six phases.

+Phase I: Baseline Characterization (1st Sep 2015-15th Jan 2016): In phase I, we will develop functional and performance metrics of memory code design and controller algorithm optimization.
+These metrics will help structurally define the problem and develop key evaluation parameters.
 As an example, these metrics will be applied on our previous code designs.
 An examination of the problem in regeneration of codes during edits and writes to data memory will also be taken up during this phase.

 Phase II: Code Design (16th Jan 2016-15th May 2016): This phase will focus on theoretical code design for DDR and HBM system.
 The designs will address two key problems in memory system: reducing the memory access latency in general/specific memory system and improve error correction capability of memory system.
 These designs would include optimization of memory scheduler.
 The designs will be developed with theoretical and analytical basis to their benefits and cost parameters.